MasterShifu619/Slash/README.md

 Slash, the openly accessible web API framework, empowers you to scour the top e-commerce sites for unbeatable deals on your favorite items across a multitude of online shopping destinations.
 Currently supported websites include [Amazon](https://www.amazon.com/), [Walmart](https://www.walmart.com/), [Target](https://www.target.com/), [BestBuy](https://www.bestbuy.com/), [Costco](https://www.costco.com/), [EBay](https://www.ebay.com/) and [The Home Depot](https://www.homedepot.com/).

 - **Efficient**: Slash streamlines the deal comparison process, potentially saving you more than 50% of your valuable time.
+The graphs help in making comparisons easily.
 - **User-Friendly**: Slash offers user-friendly public APIs for effortlessly filtering, sorting, and searching through search results.
 - **Versatile**: It generates JSON responses that you can easily tailor to achieve the specific outcomes you want.
+- **Resourceful**: Filter products, view graphs, search and compare products using a single application!

 ---

 ## :rocket: What's new?
-## Improvements in Phase-III:
+## Improvements as a part of Project 2:
-We have added new exciting features to the Phase-II slash:
+We have added various new features to make Slash more efficient and user friendly!

-#### 1. Filtering products:
+#### 1. Added a Price versus Ratings graph:
+- Using this graph, users can quickly identify highly rated products that are available at a cheaper price.
+#### 2. Fixed the pricing graph
+- Fixed the pricing graph so that the prices are displayed correctly.
+#### 3. Fixed the Wishlist
+- The wishlist was previously hardcoded which has been fixed by us.
+Users can now properly add items to wishlist which is stored for future reference.
+#### 3. Sorting Button:
-- Users can filter the products based on their ratings.
+- Added a sort button so that users can sort the products based on the prices.
+This will help in effectively comparing the prices of products.
-#### 2. Currency Conversion:
-- Users have an option to view the price of the product in their desired currency.
-We have used an online API for the currency conversion.
-#### 3. Add to wishlist:
-- Users can add their products to the wishlist.
-Here, we used two API's getAllItems, saveCart.
-In wishlist, users can also refresh the wishlist to see the updated prices of the products.
-#### 4. Logout feature:
+#### 4. Item compare feature:
-- Initially, users could only login but now we have added a log out button.
+- Users can use this feature for making a comparison between items for making a better decision while buying a product.
-#### 5. Enhancement of the UI design:
+#### 5. Logout feature:
-- We have changed the table format to a Card format so that users can view more products at the same time.
+- The logout feature was previously broken.
+We have fixed the logout feature so that users can log out.
-#### 6. Test cases for Front end and improved the test cases of the back-end.
+#### 6. Enhancement of the UI design:

-### Features to slash in Phase-II:

-1. A web interface for users to interact with the application in a more personalised way.
-2. Substituted web scraping with website product APIs for enhanced efficiency and speed.
-3. Added a new e-commerce website [Home Depot](https://www.homedepot.com/)
-4. Added the reviews section where users can see review of the product on respective e-commerce website.
+- We have changed the UI design of the home page and added icons for various options as part of UI enhancement.
+#### 7. Test Cases:
+- Added test cases for testing the frontend, backend and APIs.

 ## :page_facing_up: Why